All Episodes

 It's just to know if I'm heading in the right direction or if I'm about to steer off course.

-But anyway, the president is not gonna have boots on the ground in Iran.
+But anyway, the president is not going to have boots on the ground in Iran.

 Now, I think probably the president will remain with a very limited number of troops for intelligence purposes in Afghanistan to prevent the Taliban from ever rising.

-The only reason ISIS and the caliphate NISIS was wiped out in Syria is because the rules of engagement were changed, and Donald Trump did what he said he was gonna do.
+The only reason ISIS and the Caliphate NISIS was wiped out in Syria is because the rules of engagement were changed.

 And if you look at the cities that were taken over in Syria by ISIS, well, he just worked his way backwards and he allowed the generals to do their job and basically bomb the living hell out of each area and ISIS stronghold until they went to the original city and they took that back.